 In general, rehabilitation maintenance is paid for a period of up to 5 years.
 It is designed to help a spouse receive a college degree or complete advanced training in order to become financially self-sufficient.
 If you were married for a relatively short amount of time, and you are seeking education or career advancement to become financially independent after the divorce, you may qualify for rehabilitation maintenance.

 Kentucky is a “no-fault” divorce state.
 This means, in general, courts do not consider fault when determining spousal support awards.
 However, this rule only applies to the fault of the party who will be paying the spousal support.
 If you are seeking spousal support, and you are at fault for the divorce, you may be unable to receive the amount of maintenance you need.
 Fault may include adultery, drunkenness, egregious behavior, abuse, abandonment, and other misconduct.

 Want to Understand Your Rights Regarding Spousal Support?
-Louis P. Winner Is Here to Help.
+Winner Law Group, LLC Is Here to Help.

-If you are pursuing spousal support, or you are trying to avoid paying spousal support, Louis P. Winner can provide efficient representation.
+If you are pursuing spousal support, or you are trying to avoid paying spousal support, Winner Law Group, LLC can provide efficient representation.
 Attorney Winner will analyze your situation and determine an effective legal strategy as you seek a beneficial outcome.
-He will listen to your concerns, answer your questions, and tirelessly protect your rights throughout the process.If you need experienced representation for a divorce or family law matter, contact the Louisville divorce attorney at Louis P. Winner today to receive an initial consultation.
+He will listen to your concerns, answer your questions, and tirelessly protect your rights throughout the process.If you need experienced representation for a divorce or family law matter, contact the Louisville divorce attorney at Winner Law Group, LLC today to receive an initial consultation.